 Motivated by a belief and desire to succeed, Hans Werner Aufrecht and Erhard Melcher laid the foundation for AMG back in 1967.
 Boundless passion for motorsports paved the way for legendary achievements and continues to leave its mark on the spirit of our brand to the present day.

-Yet another improvement was achieved in 2016: the Mercedes-AMG Petronas F1 Team racked up 765 points and scored a total of 19 race wins and 20 pole positions from 21 rounds, Formula 1 records that resulted into another constructors’ title.
-Nico Rosberg became the world champion and became the third Silver Arrow champion in Formula 1 history after Fangio and Hamilton.
+The next season, 2016, was one for the history books: the Mercedes-AMG Petronas F1 Team racked up a total of 765 points and secured 19 race wins and 20 pole positions from 21 races – Formula 1 records that resulted into a repeated constructors’ title win.
+Nico Rosberg was crowned the World Champion and therefore became the third Silver Arrows champion in Formula 1 history after Fangio and Hamilton.

 After Nico Rosberg had stepped down, Valtteri Bottas became the new race driver alongside Lewis Hamilton in 2017.
 In spite of the revised line-up, the Mercedes-AMG Petronas F1 Team remained on course for success: with Hamilton’s repeated title win in the World Drivers’ Championship, the Mission #4TheTeam, the fourth consecutive win of both Formula 1 World Championship titles.
 In the following years, the impressive title-winning streak continued: both in 2018 and 2019, the Mercedes-AMG Petronas F1 Team achieved the double with drivers’ and constructors’ championships.
 For Lewis Hamilton, these were his fifth and sixth Formula 1 titles.